Copyright 2023 © Martin W. Hodges | All Rights Reserved | Developed by wsiwps.com

 There is a lot to love about spending time out on the open road on your motorcycle.
 From the feeling of freedom to the wind in your hair, there’s nothing quite like this experience.
 Unfortunately, things can sometimes go wrong when you are on the road, and many bikers will experience an accident at least once in their biking journey.
 Often times, the biker does nothing to cause the accident, but it can have lifelong consequences.
 If you or someone you love has been involved in a motorcycle accident, you likely have a lot of questions.
 The most common question centers around determining fault in an accident, since this will greatly influence the insurance decisions moving forward.

 Every time you drive out onto the road, there is a possibility that you could be involved in an accident.
 Even if you do everything right, you can’t control everyone else who is behind the wheel.
 Sadly, many drivers are not aware of how to safely share the road with motorcyclists, which often causes crashes.

-Every driver and each accident is unique, but here are some of the most common causes of motorcycle accidents in Everett, WA and beyond.
+Every driver and each accident is unique, but here are some of the most common causes of motorcycle accidents in Lynnwood, WA and beyond.

 What Should I Do if I Get in an Accident?

 If you are involved in a motorcycle accident, there is nothing more important than your safety that of your passengers, and anyone else involved in the experience.
 First, protect yourself from any further harm by moving to a safe area off the road if possible.
 Next, call 911, even if you are not sure if your injuries are serious enough to warrant care.
 An accident gets your adrenaline pumping, which can temporarily mask pain.
 When you are on a motorcycle, you don’t have much protection from the road and other vehicles, so it is always wise to get checked out by medical professionals.

 While you are waiting, do not remove your helmet or any other protective gear.
 If your head, neck, or spine has sustained injuries, removing the gear and changing positions can cause further harm.